umd-lib/aspace_yale_accessions/docs/Customizations.md

    drop-down (looks like a gear) next to the selected repository on the right of the navigation bar.

-   Verify that a "Plugins | Department Codes" entry is present, and left-click it.
-The "Department Codes" page will be displayed.
+   Verify that a "Department Codes" menu entry is present either directly in the "Repository settings" drop-down (in the local development environment), or as "Plugins | Department Codes" (on the servers).
+The difference is caused by additional plugins being configured on the servers that also have "Respository settings" menu entries.

-   If there are no department codes (which may be the case in the local development environment), add a code by entering `FOO` into the "Enter codes" textbox and left-clicking the "Save" button.
+   If there are no department codes (which may be the case in the local development environment), add at least two codes (such as `FOO` and `BAR`) by entering the codes, one at a time, hitting the `Enter` key after each code, left-clicking the "Save" button once all the codes have been added.

 3) From the navigation bar, left-click "Create Accession".
 The "New Accession" form will be shown.